Severson-Group/eMach/docs/source/EM_analyzers/winding_factors.rst

     plt.grid(True, linewidth=0.5, color="#A9A9A9", linestyle="-.")
     plt.show()

-This code is taking the MMF function from the B Field Outer Stator Analyzer and calculating the currently linkage directly.
+This code is taking the MMF function from the B Field Outer Stator Analyzer and calculating the current linkage directly.
 Within the B Field Outer Stator Analyzer, this is then used to calculate the radial and tangential components of the B Field.
 The applied code should return the following plot for the current linkage of the stator and winding layout depicted above: